Mcqn1/EEG_DETECTION/README.md

-# EEG Seizure Detection using Machine Learning & Streamlit
+# EEG Seizure Detection using Machine Learning :

 This project provides a complete, end-to-end pipeline to train a machine learning model for seizure detection from EEG data and serve it through a beautiful, interactive web interface built with Streamlit.
 The system is robustly designed to handle diverse EEG datasets in `.edf` format, automatically standardizing different channel configurations and sampling rates.